Park House Swindon

 Before this building’s arrival though, Swindon’s medical officer endured a more precarious position.

-This article from the Swindon Advertiser ‘Popular doctors led health battle’ tells how Dr Stuart Rea, was the one most often called to accidents at the Works.
+This article, by Frances Bevan, from the Swindon Advertiser ‘Popular doctors led health battle’ tells how Dr Stuart Rea, was the one most often called to accidents at the Works.
 The 1847 creation of the GWR Medical Fund Society put this terms and conditions of employment on a more secure footing.

 Related: Healthcare History and Swindon